Pike & Wayne Counties PUMA, PA

 6.36k people

-As of 2023, 6.03% of Pike & Wayne Counties PUMA, PA residents (6.68k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.03% of Pike & Wayne Counties PUMA, PA residents (6.68k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Pike & Wayne Counties PUMA, PA was 5.77%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Pike & Wayne Counties PUMA, PA compared to that of it's neighboring and parent geographies.